Introduction

 Additional Notes: WAVE cannot measure this Criterion because there is no HTML attribute, element or tag necessary to the presence of an audio descripton or caption track.
 While an audio description or caption track can be represented in HTML5, they can exist without the HTML markup.

-Use of speech recognition software (e.g., Windows Speech Recognition or Dragon Naturally Speaking) can reduce the time necessary to create a transcript if used simultaneously with audio-recording.
+Use of speech recognition software (e.g., Dragon Naturally Speaking) can reduce the time necessary to create a transcript if used simultaneously with audio-recording.

 Consequence of Non-Conformance: Deaf individuals lose all access to audio-only tracks and blind individuals lose all access to video-only tracks.